 Baby is incubating nicely, your house is filled with excitement (and perhaps a little fear – don’t worry, it’s completely normal) and your friends are placing bets on whether it’s a boy or a girl.

-If you’re the lucky friend who volunteered to be the chief party planner, then hats off to you.
-There’s a lot to think about when planning a baby shower, but luckily for you, we’ve pieced together a little run-down to make the shower planning process as stress-free as possible.
+There’s a lot to think about when planning a baby shower, but luckily for you, we’ve created the ultimate guide on how to host a baby shower to make the planning process as stress-free as possible.

-Once a theme is in place you can really start to enjoy the fun stuff like decorations, invites, games and favours.
+Once a baby shower theme is in place you can really start to enjoy the fun stuff like decorations, invites, games and favours.

-We hosted our very own Bumble Bee Baby Shower last year and it was bee-autiful!
-Some great motifs to inspire baby shower themes include: baby clothes, owls, pretty pastels, rocking horses, tiny feet, teddy bear’s picnic, baby elephants, storks, rubber duckies, confetti, flowers/gardens and popular children’s story figures, such as Peter Rabbit.
+We hosted our very own bumble bee baby shower and it was bee-autiful!
+Adorable motifs to inspire your baby shower theme could be baby clothes, owls, rocking horses, tiny feet, baby elephants, storks, rubber duckies, confetti and popular children’s story figures, such as Peter Rabbit.

 2. Guest List & Invites

-It’s time to start crunching numbers about a month or two before the intended date.
+About a month before the intended date it’s time to start crunching numbers.
 Chat with the mum-to-be to see how big she wants her baby shower to be.
-Is it open to all family and friends or is an intimate gathering more her thing?
+Is it open to all family and friends?
+Or is an intimate gathering more her thing?

-When the guest list is done you can get to work on the invites.
-If you already have a theme in mind, look for complimentary invites.
-We can’t go past these gorgeous personalised baby shower invitations from Love JK.
+When the guest list is done you can get to work on the invitations.
+If you already have a baby shower theme in mind, look for complimentary invites.
+We can’t go past these gorgeous personalised baby shower invitations.

 Who doesn’t love cooing over itty-bitty baby items?
 From useful sock sets for sweet little baby feet to generous gifts such as bouncers or nappy bags – there are just so many fabulous baby shower gift options.